Can Birds Eat Peanut Butter

 What You’ll Learn

 The problem?
-By February, natural food sources are nearly gone.
-Insects are buried or dormant.
-Berries and seed-bearing plants have been picked clean since January.
-The birds are running out of options right when temperatures are at their harshest.
+By February, natural food sources are nearly depleted.
+Insects are either buried or dormant.
+The berries and seed bearing plants have been picked clean since January.
+With the temperatures being the coldest, the birds have the least options available to them.

 This is where you come in.